 Here’s a list of items you need to make your first gift basket.
 Some of it will already be in your home.
 The rest are easy to find and buy.

-Basket – one that’s small or medium in size with an attached handle is preferred.
+Basket – one that’s small or medium in size with an attached handle is a great option.
 Any color and shape is fine.

-Paper – this item is added inside of the basket to elevate the contents (foods and/or gifts).
+Paper – this item goes inside of the basket to elevate the contents (foods and/or gifts).
 Paper with the firmness of supermarket bags is a good choice.

 Shred – Whether zig zag or crinkled in appearance, two handfuls of shred is enough.
 You’ll find shred at a local craft store.
 As with your basket choice, any color is appropriate.

 Foods – a collection of five to seven items, such as items listed in this article, is a great start.
-Your choice includes snacks such as crackers, chips, cookies, nuts, and a beverage whether bottled or packaged (tea, coffee, etc.).
+Your choice includes snacks such as crackers, chips, cookies, nuts, and a beverage of your choice (tea, coffee, etc.).

 Faux greenery or flowers – Better known as enhancements, these filler items visually bring life to your design.
 You’ll find floral in your home or at any craft store.